riskportal/network-tutorial/README.md

 If you use RISK in your research, please reference the following:

-**Horecka et al.**, *"RISK: a next-generation tool for biological network annotation and visualization"*, 2025.
+**Horecka and Röst**, _"RISK: a next-generation tool for biological network annotation and visualization"_, 2025.
 DOI: [10.5281/zenodo.xxxxxxx](https://doi.org/10.5281/zenodo.xxxxxxx)

 ## License